Grants for the Benefit of Homeless Individuals (GBHI)

 Required activities include:

-- Connecting the focus population to enrollment resources for Medicaid and other benefits programs
+- Engage and enroll the population of focus to Medicaid and other benefits programs

-- Providing wrap-around, recovery support services, such as child care, vocational, educational, and transportation services designed to improve access and retention in services
+- Provide recovery support services including recovery housing, employment coaching, vocational training, recovery coaching, and other services designed to improve access and retention in services

 SAMHSA intends to make an equitable distribution of awards in terms of geography and balance among populations of focus and program size.